Turkey with a Baby or Toddler

 We flew from Izmir to Kayseri and rented a car again to explore the region.
 The drive from Kayseri to Cappadocia is about an hour, and the scenery along the way is breathtaking.
 As we approached Cappadocia, we were greeted by a landscape dotted with unusual rock formations and “fairy chimneys”.

 This is a must-try experience for anyone planning to stay anywhere near Cappadocia.
-We stayed in a multi-room suite built into the rocks in the charming town of Goreme, which is known for its unique underground cities.
+We stayed in a multi-room suite built into the rocks in the charming town of Göreme, is known for its cave hotels, rock formations and proximity to Cappadocia’s underground cities.

 Our hotel was carved into the side of a cliff and featured cozy rooms with traditional Turkish decor.
 Our boys loved knowing their bed was once a grape press to make wine.
-This was a major highlight from the entire trip, and we won’t spoil the magic for you by over divulging what it was like.
+This was a major highlight from the entire trip, and we won’t spoil the magic by sharing too much about what it was like.

 Travel Tip: If you plan on staying in a cave hotel, book in advance as they can fill up quickly during peak tourist season.